Landfill Methane Outreach Program

 State Partners include state air and solid waste departments, energy and economic development offices, universities, and non-governmental organizations (NGOs).
 These groups work to encourage coordination among permitting and regulatory offices to lower barriers and increase opportunities for LFG recovery.
 Examples: Appalachian State University Energy Center, Indiana Department of Environmental Management (IDEM), Kansas Department of Health and Environment, Minnesota Pollution Control Agency, North Dakota Department of Health, and Texas Commission on Environmental Quality (TCEQ).

 Community Partners include local, county, and regional governments, public landfill owners, and nonprofit organizations that develop and publicize LFG use projects.
 Community Partners work to promote their projects and their participation in LMOP through the development of case studies and community outreach activities.
 Examples: Baltimore County (Maryland), Boone County Landfill (Iowa), Escambia County (Florida), Grant County Solid Waste (Washington), Monroe County Solid Waste (Wisconsin), and Watauga County (North Carolina).

 Endorsers include local, state, regional, and national nonprofit organizations with influence over land use, waste management, or energy use decisions.
 Examples of current Endorsers are the American Academy of Environmental Engineers, the California Climate Action Registry, the Biomass Energy Resource Center, the state chapters and national office of the Solid Waste Association of North America, and the Southern Research Institute.

 That’s it!
-Please expect to receive your welcome email approximately six to eight weeks after you submit your Partner MOU or Endorser Agreement.
+Please expect to receive your welcome email approximately eight weeks after you submit your Partner MOU or Endorser Agreement.